 There are plenty of great examples of responsive website design, but we’ll stick with the format we’re sure you will know about – mobiles.
-Mobile optimised websites are responsive because they change and adapt the design and user experience based on screen size.
+Mobile friendly websites are responsive because they change and adapt the design and user experience based on screen size.
 Intelligent design makes a big difference to a user’s experience in this example.
 Poorly made creations can lead to buttons being too small for thumbs and information not being fully visible on the screen.

 How is Responsive Website Design Different?

-This might seem like an add on to web design – and in some respects, it is – but there’s such a wide range of variables involved, it means that responsive design can take a lot longer.
+This might seem like an add on to web design work – and in some respects, it is – but there’s such a wide range of variables involved, it means that responsive design and development can take a lot longer.
 Adapting web pages and designs for every screen option takes more time.
 Because of this, it is crucial that as a consumer or client you ensure your designs will be responsive.